gragusa/advmetrics/index.md

 # Textbooks

-The textbook that we will use is:
+The textbooks that we will use are:

 _Wooldridge, Jeffrey M. Econometric analysis of cross section and panel data.
 MIT press, 2010._

+Florian Heiss: Using R for Introductory Econometrics [http://www.urfie.net/](http://www.urfie.net/)

 # Meet the instructors